Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Keep in mind that not all Redistributables support repair.
-If the Change option from Step 2 isn’t available, your only option is to remove the selected Redistributable.
+If the Change option from step 2 isn’t available, your only option is to remove the selected Redistributable.

 This might be a bit tedious solution, but many users reported that reinstalling Visual C++ Redistributables fixed the problem for them, so be sure to try it.

-Solution 5 – Create a new user account
+5. Create a new user account

 - Click on I don’t have this person’s sign-in information.